Motorcycle Bluetooth For Adventure, Touring & Enduro

 One of the nice things about the Cardo approach, is that they offer a selection guide on their website.
 You can go through and checklist all of the things that are important to you as a rider, and the site will present the models which will meet those needs.

-The correct choice from the five communicators offered by Cardo is influenced mainly by the number of people you want to connect too.
+The correct choice from the five bluetooth communicators offered by Cardo is influenced mainly by the number of people you want to connect too.
 They have grouped their products into units that are for a solo rider (Freecom 1+), through to up to 15 people in a group (Packtalk).
 From the Freecom 4+ and above, you see JBL speakers added to the specification as standard, as well as Cardo’s App compatibility.
 These legendary speaker manufacturers have design fantastic sounding headphones for Cardo and the feedback from many sources says that you can really hear the difference.

 Cardo Packtalk – Best Motorcycle Bluetooth Communication Device.
 Cardo Packtalk Bold/slim Review

 Cardo enter our best motorcycle Bluetooth Communication at the very top level of product functionality and performance.
 With all of the fuss surrounding the Sena 30K, I was very interested to see what Cardo have brought to the table at the 30K price point.
-The answer would appear to be, one of the most capable, and highly specced systems available.
+The answer would appear to be, one of the most capable, and highly specced bluetooth communicators available.
 The Cardo Packtalk bold/slim offers two choices of head unit.
 The difference between the Bold and Slim is all in the size of the head unit.
 Using a system initially designed for HJC, you can have a choice of a bigger unit which has a built in battery, or an ultra slim one with an external battery.
 With the latter, the battery is clipped on at the rear of the helmet, leaving just a low profile control unit on the side.
 Personal taste will dictate which you will prefer.

 The Packtalk range was upgraded in early 2018 with a complex digital sound processor.
 This processor improves an already impressive level of sound quality.
 It also facilitates their “natural voice activation” system.